top of page

 Change happens when the unconscious becomes conscious, not just intellectually, but emotionally.

-The defences are no longer needed in the same way, because the feelings they protected against have now been faced, felt, and processed.
+It’s not about catharsis; it’s about integration.
+The defences are no longer needed in the same way because the feelings they protected against have now been faced, felt, and processed.
+With that, symptoms that were once maintained by emotional suppression often reduce, sometimes dramatically.

 People describe: